GauravShastrakar33/Design-Your-Destiny-by-DrMeghana-Dikshit/replit.md

   - Auto-plays Dr.M's personalized answer video when response arrives
   - Supports optional subtitle tracks if provided by API
   - Native HTML5 video player with full controls
+- **Video Thumbnails** (November 2025 update):
+  - Clickable video preview (80×56px) next to each Dr.M response in chat history
+  - Gradient background (purple-900 to violet-800) with centered play icon
+  - Click any thumbnail to replay that video in the main player
+  - Currently playing video highlighted with purple border and ring effect
+  - Provides quick access to review any of the last 3 video responses

 **Technical Notes**:
 - Gradio API has daily usage quotas/limits
+- Quota messages intelligently filtered via `isQuotaMessage()` pattern matching
 - Robust video URL extraction handles multiple response structures
 - Error handling with user-friendly toast notifications
 - All user interactions tagged with `data-testid` attributes for testing